Welcome to today's edition of the Rush 24-7 podcast.

 Sure enough, Hillary Clinton was right there to pounce.

-Hillary Clinton tweeted, Jeb Bush, you are absolutely unequivocally wrong.
+Hillary Clinton tweeted, Jeb Bush, you are absolutely, unequivocally wrong.

-This from a woman who's out there running ads announcing how proudly she stands with Planned Parenthood.
+This from a woman who's out there running ads, announcing how proudly she stands with Planned Parenthood.

-We got the audio soundbite.
+We got the audio soundbites.

 Some here to show you this, but this is classic.

-When are these people gonna learn you can't compromise?
+When are these people going to learn?

 You can't cross the aisle.